jpegleg/storm-reef-clusters/README.md

 ansible-playbook -u root -i hosts.ini build-reef.yml --tags form
 ```

-#### Notes about policy and node joining order
+#### Notes about rejoining and rebuilding

-The global network policy should be applied before a node is joined to ensure the node follows the policy immediately.
+Once a node is joined, attempts to join it again will error.
+There are a few ays to handle this.
+We can create additional inventory files that only contain new nodes when doing a cluster expansion.
+We can ignore errors on node join in the ansible.
+Or we can can rebuild the cluster completely.

+Rebuilding the cluster is fairly quick.
+We can use `microk8s leave` on each node to dissolve the cluster entirely, or `microk8s remove-node $node` to remove a specific node from the cluster.

 #### Calicoctl version